Sign up with your email to receive this fabulous Subjects and Predicates PowerPoint lesson!

 6 Reading Comprehension Strategies

-There are 7 reading comprehension strategies for fourth grade that I feel are important to teach and model for our students.
+I focus on six reading comprehension strategies for fourth grade that are important to teach and model for our students.

 reading comprehension strategies for fourth grade